cta2106/chen-immigration/README.md

 ### Analysis Steps:

-1. Download PDF files from the Chen Immigration website
+1. Get PDF stream from the Chen Immigration website
-2. Generate PNG images necessary for parsing by [pytesseract](https://pypi.org/project/pytesseract/)
+2. Transform PDF stream into PNG and download images necessary for parsing by [pytesseract](https://pypi.org/project/pytesseract/)
 3. Parse images using [pytesseract](https://pypi.org/project/pytesseract/) and generate `I140Form` objects
 4. Generate dataset based on `I140Form` features such as `notice date`, `receipt date`, `priority date`, and `NIW flag` indicating whether a form is for an NIW application
 5. Generate yearly wait time distribution and plot for 2017+